kexiZeroing/kexiZeroing.github.io/src/posts/git.md

 Such problems generally occur when you execute two git commands simultaneously; maybe one from the command prompt and one from an IDE.
 Try `rm -f .git/index.lock` to delete the `index.lock` file and release the active lock.

 ## speed up git clone
 `git clone [repo] --depth=1` When you don't need the entire history of a repository, you can speed up the download by specifying the number of revisions you need.
+You still get a `.git` folder that pertains to the project template.

 ## degit - straightforward project scaffolding
 [degit](https://github.com/Rich-Harris/degit) makes copies of git repositories.
 When you run `degit some-user/some-repo`, it will find the latest commit and download the associated tar file if it doesn't exist locally.
 This is much quicker than using `git clone`, because you're not downloading the entire git history.